yamiteru/stoic/README.md

 // Console
 // This product costs 1209Kč with 21% VAT.
+// ERROR: Number should be > 0
 // This product costs 59Kč with 21% VAT.
+// ERROR: Number should be > 0
 // This product costs 434Kč with 21% VAT.
 // You can no more click on price
 // Number of clicks: 5